 Following the PNG National Qualifications Framework, first year courses in the Advanced Diploma are taught at level 5 and year two and three courses are taught at level 6.
 All courses comply with national requirements for advanced diploma studies at this level.
-Students
+Students who have completed a Certificate in Bible and have a high level of English may be exempted the first year of the Advanced Diploma program.

-The courses in the Advanced Diploma of Community Transformatino are based on a credit point system, where 1 point equals 10 hours of learning.
+The courses in the Advanced Diploma of Community Transformation are based on a credit point system, where 1 point equals 10 hours of learning.
 This will often comprise 4 hours in the class and 6 hours of personal study and ministry experience but the ratio differs for each course.

-4.3 BACHELOR OF THEOLOGY DEGREE
+BACHELOR OF THEOLOGY DEGREE